• About

 plate of blueberry cobbler with ice cream and a spoon resting on a white napkin.

-I love coming home with a haul of fresh fruit from the farmer's market, but after a few days of nibbling, I want to transform them into a summery dessert.
-This blueberry lemon ricotta pound cake and healthy peach crisp are favorites, but when it comes to vegan dessert recipes, it doesn't get better than this cobbler.
+I love coming home with a haul of fresh fruit from the farmer's market, but after a few days of nibbling, I want to transform them into a summery dessert, like this delicious vegan blueberry cobbler.

 Similar to a crisp, cobblers get their name because they look like a "bumpy cobbled road".
 They're much less fussy than pies, and the filling-crust combination is more to my liking.

-In this healthy dessert, fresh blueberries (or frozen) become muddled, creating a thick and jammy filling.
+In this healthy dessert, fresh blueberries (you can also use frozen) become muddled, creating a thick and jammy filling.
 The cakey, buttery biscuits (with deeper flavor from brown sugar, cinnamon, and oats) are sprinkled lightly with granulated sugar to create a slight crunch.

 Jump to: